Glebkas/web_project_4/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
 - Edit the profile name and title
+- Change profile image
 - Popup would open when the edit button clicked
 - Add new cards
+- Delete User Cards
 - Image preview will display when image clicked
-- Like button will change the heart state to black
+- Like button will change the heart state and count likes
+- All changes will be saved after refresh

 ### Screenshot